prescottbreeden/de-formed/README.md

 # @De-Formed Validations Constructors

 @De-Formed Validations offers a robust and unopinionated API to customize form and data validations.
 The functions in this library are aimed at unifying the implementation of @De-Formed for targeted JavaScript libraries or frameworks.
+Use these to either create an implementation for a library that doesn't exist yet or to create your own variant that suits your needs.

 ## Current Implementations
 - [React Hook](https://github.com/prescottbreeden/de-formed-validations-react)